Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Information-Theoretic Lower Bound

+It can be seen our upper bounds in previous sections primarily depend on quantities such as $\Phi(\bLambda_h^{-1},s)$ and $\Phi(\bSigma_h^{\star -1},s)$.
+Roughly speaking, these quantities characterize the discrepancy between the (weighted) covariance matrix of the offline dataset and the state action pairs generated from the transition probability in the uncertainty set.
+Hence we call $\Phi(\cdot, \cdot)$ the uncertainty function.

-where $c$ is a universal constant. \end{theorem} \Cref{th:lower bound} shows that the uncertainty function $\Phi(\Sigma_h^{\star-1}, s)$ is intrinsic to the information-theoretic lower bound, and thus is inevitable.
-It is noteworthy that the lower bound presented in \Cref{th:lower bound} aligns with the upper bound demonstrated in \Cref{th:VA-DRPVI} up to a factor of $\beta_2$, which implies that \algnameVA\ is minimax optimal in the sense of information theory, but with a small gap of $\tilde{O}(\sqrt{d})$.
-Consequently, we can affirm that, in the context of robust offline reinforcement learning with function approximation, both the computational efficiency and minimax optimality are achievable under the setting of $d$-rectangular linear DRMDPs with TV uncertainty sets.
-Moreover, \Cref{th:lower bound} also suggests that achieving a good robust policy necessitates the worst case coverage of the offline dataset over the entire uncertainty set of transition models, which is significantly different from standard linear MDPs where a good coverage under the nominal model is enough \citep{jin2021pessimism,yin2022near,xiong2022nearly}.
+We now establish an information-theoretic lower bound to show that the uncertainty function is unavoidable for $d$-rectangular linear DRMDPs.
+Let $\cM$ be a class of DRMDPs and we define $\text{SubOpt}(M,\hat{\pi},s,\rho)$ as the suboptimality gap specific to one DRMDP instance $M\in\cM$. \begin{theorem} Given uncertainty level $\rho\in(0,3/4]$, dimension $d$, horizon length $H$ and sample size $K>\tilde{O}(d^6)$, there exists a class of $d$-rectangular linear DRMDPs $\cM$ and an offline dataset $\cD$ of size $K$ such that for all $s\in\cS$, with probability at least $1-\delta$, $\inf_{\hat{\pi}}\sup_{M\in\cM} \text{SubOpt}(M, \hat{\pi},s,\rho) \geq c \cdot \Phi(\bSigma_h^{\star-1}, s)$, where $c$ is a universal constant. \end{theorem} \Cref{th:lower bound} shows that the uncertainty function $\Phi(\bSigma_h^{\star-1}, s)$ is intrinsic to the information-theoretic lower bound, and thus is inevitable.
+It is noteworthy that the lower bound in \Cref{th:lower bound} aligns with the upper bound in \Cref{th:VA-DRPVI} up to a factor of $\beta_2$, which implies that \algnameVA\ is minimax optimal in the sense of information theory, but with a small gap of $\tilde{O}(\sqrt{d})$.
+Consequently, we affirm that, in the context of robust offline reinforcement learning with function approximation, both the computational efficiency and minimax optimality are achievable under the setting of $d$-rectangular linear DRMDPs with TV uncertainty sets.
+Moreover, \Cref{th:lower bound} also suggests that achieving a good robust policy necessitates the worst case coverage of the offline dataset over the entire uncertainty set of transition models, which is significantly different from standard linear MDPs where a good coverage under the nominal model is enough \citep{jin2021pessimism,yin2022near,xiong2023nearly}.
 Such a distinction indicates that learning in linear DRMDPs may be more challenging in comparison to standard linear MDPs.